abzikro/ClaudeSQLagent/README.md

 5. **Query Execution**: The system executes the generated SQL queries on the connected database.

-6. **Result Presentation**: Query results are presented to the user, with options for saving and visualization.
+6. **Result Presentation**: Query results are presented to the user, with options for saving.

 ## Security